A list of terms we often use and what they mean.

 A respondent is the other party who has an immediate or primary interest in the outcome of the appeal.
 An appellant may be a worker, in which case the respondent is the employer.
 Likewise, if an employer requests an appeal, the respondent who has the primary interest in the matter is the worker.

 An individual who will attend the hearing, with the intention of providing evidence to the panel.
 For example, this may be a co-worker who witnessed the work-related accident.
-Expert witnesses give evidence in an area of speciality and based upon their expertise, such as doctors or engineers.
+Expert witnesses give evidence in an area of speciality based on their expertise, such as doctors or engineers.

 More appeal-related terms